will-mccormack/CS-M148-Proj/README.md

 vii.
 Explain how your project attempted to use a neural network on the data and the results of that attempt.

+Please refer to the main document for the application of a neural network.

 viii.
 Give examples of hyperparameter tuning that you applied in preparing your project and how you chose the best parameters for models.

+Please refer to the main document for hyperparameter tuning.

 2. Code in Jupyter Notebooks- 50 points